sandworm-hq/sandworm-guard-js/docs/index.md

 Sandworm relies on source file paths to determine caller modules for each method invocation.
 Unfortunately, when bundling your code with Webpack, Parcel, Rollup, or other similar tools, that information is lost, as everything gets bundled together in a single file.
 To re-enable Sandworm in this scenario, you'll also need to provide a [sourcemap](https://developer.chrome.com/blog/sourcemaps/).

+> **Note**
-\| **Note**: when loading sourcemaps, `Sandworm.init` becomes an async method you need to `await`.
+> When loading sourcemaps, `Sandworm.init` becomes an async method you need to `await`.
 It is best to wait for it to finish before importing other modules or further initializing your app.
 Until then, Sandworm will not be able to correctly infer module names, potentially leading to legitimate calls being blocked.

 The simplest way to instruct Sandworm to load sourcemaps is to pass `loadSourceMaps=true` to `Sandworm.init`.
 Setting this option to `true` will load the sourcemap defined within the currently executing js file (containing the `init`-invoking code).

+> **Note**
-\| **Note**: `loadSourceMaps` is true by default when running Sandworm in a browser.
+> `loadSourceMaps` is true by default when running Sandworm in a browser.

 ```javascript
 await Sandworm.init({ loadSourceMaps: true });